North Korea missile launch: The most important things to know

 South Korean test

-"The bottom line is, it's a continued effort to build a threat -- a ballistic missile threat that endangers world peace, regional peace and certainly the United States," US Defense Secretary James Mattis said, though Secretary of State Rex Tillerson said diplomatic options "remain viable and open, for now."

-South Korea on the other hand reacted aggressively to Wednesday's test, with the country's Joint Chiefs of Staff saying it carried out a "precision missile strike drill" just minutes after North Korea's launch.
+Wednesday's test prompted a swift reaction from South Korea, which carried out a "precision missile strike drill" within minutes.

-The South's army, navy and air force jointly fired three missiles (a ground-to-ground missile, a ship-to-ground missile and an air-to surface missile) and hit the same target around the similar time to show its ability to target North Korea's origin of provocation.
+The South's army, navy and air force jointly fired three missiles (a ground-to-ground missile, a ship-to-ground missile and an air-to surface missile) and hit the same target around a similar time to show its ability to target North Korea's origin of provocation.

 Stratfor's Baker said Seoul wanted to "show they are an independent actor and can strike back at North Korea without the US."